'How Kobe Bryant inspired me'

 Video

-Three young basketball players from different corners of the world tell us how important Kobe Bryant was to them.
+Three young basketballers from different corners of the world tell us how important Kobe Bryant was to them.

 -